 Anaphylaxis in Schools & Other Settings, 3rd Edition Revised

 Food Allergy Canada collaborated with the Canadian Society of Allergy and Clinical Immunology (CSACI) and several other partners on this resource for the community.
+This edition includes key recommendations, based on the latest research, for the management and treatment of anaphylaxis in the community.
 It is available in both official languages.
 Get your copy here.

 Anaphylaxis Emergency Plan